 The Board is responsible for setting appropriate strategies and policies, for providing effective and prudent oversight of functions regardless of the extent to which functions are outsourced, and for monitoring the financial performance of the Company.
-The Board meets as warranted, but no less than twice a year.
-Management regularly keeps the Board of Directors apprised of significant issues and events.
+The Board meets as warranted, but no less than three times a year.
+The Managing Director regularly keeps the Board of Directors appraised of significant issues and events.

-The central key functions each have a nominated Board member that is responsible for overseeing that function.
+The central functions each have a nominated Board member that is responsible for overseeing that function.

-Central Key Function Board Oversight
+Central Function Board Oversight

 Actuarial Function Kjell Andersson

 Compliance Function Lorna Harper

 Internal Audit Function Max Reid (Chairman)

 Risk Management Function Matthias Schaefer